Research window Future-oriented and Sustainable Entrepreneurship

 Researchers at Windesheim University of Applied Sciences address these issues from a variety of research disciplines.
 Together with partners from the field.
 This translates into concrete solutions for business, government and industry.
 Solutions that improve the living conditions of our immediate living, working and learning environments (in the longer term); and that offer new economic opportunities.

 Want to know more?
-Read more about the Dutch Expertise Centre in Family Business or contact Office Manager Karin Rozendal via +31 88 469 8426 (phone) or email(opens in new tab).
+Read more about the Dutch Centre of Expertise in Family Business or contact our Professor: Dr Judith van Helvert-Beugels via email(opens in new tab)

 The innovation centre for (green) polymers, fibres and composites.
 Here, various partners initiate and facilitate business-driven knowledge development.